alisalam5/ISDM-Team3/FinalReport.md

 # Workproducts, Models and Descriptions

-## Use Case Diagrams:
+## Use Case Diagrams:The three use case diagrams incorporates the 13 user stories that was proposed in the product backlog.
+It depicts the different actors within the system such as the relationship manager and emphasises on the functions, behaviours and relationships they have with the CMC system.
+The following diagrams represents the interactions of creating a RM and customer profile, and the inbound and outbound calling functionalities.
 ### Use Case Diagram 1:
-The use diagram below demonstrates the function of creating a relationship manager and customer profile.

 ![](diagrams/Use%20Case%20Diagram%201.png)